Foundation Acting CertHE – 2023 entry

 Start date: September 2023

 Apply for your chosen course online through UCAS, with the following course and institution codes.

 Our Cert HE Foundation Acting programme aims to nurture and develop skills and techniques for those who aspire to train within either a conservatoire or higher education environment, in pursuit of a career within the creative industries.

-Many of our Cert HE students go on to study further undergraduate programmes with GSA, the University of Surrey, and other higher education institutions.
-It is a great stepping stone to reaching your professional goal.
+Many of our Cert HE students successfully apply for undergraduate programmes with GSA, the University of Surrey, and other higher education institutions.
+The Cert HE is a great first step to reaching your professional goal.

 What you will study

 On our Cert HE Foundation Acting course, you will develop skills in acting technique, audition technique, applications and personal statements, and acting for camera.